 Subject that requires continuous work throughout the semester in order to achieve its goals.
 It requires critical thinking and capacity for abstraction.
-You can find collections of these materials at the Cappont Campus (Building Aulari) and the Virtual Campus: http://cv.udl.cat - Collection set of exercises with the numerical solutions. - Resolutions of exams in previous years.
+You can find collections of these materials at the Virtual Campus: http://cv.udl.cat

+- Collection set of exercises with the numerical solutions. - Resolutions of exams in previous years.

 It is recommended to frequently visit the site at the Virtual Campus since all the information is announced there.